Markov decision process: Reinforcement learning

-Reinforcement learning uses MDPs where the probabilities or rewards are unknown.
+Reinforcement learning is an interdisciplinary area of machine learning and optimal control that has, as main objective, finding an approximately optimal policy for MDPs where transition probabilities and rewards are unknown.

+Reinforcement learning can solve Markov-Decision processes without explicit specification of the transition probabilities which are instead needed to perform policy iteration.
+In this setting, transition probabilities and rewards must be learned from experience, i.e. by letting an agent interact with the MDP for a given number of steps.
+Both on a theoretical and on a practical level, effort is put in maximizing the sample efficiency, i.e. minimimizing the number of samples needed to learn a policy whose performance is $\varepsilon-$close to the optimal one (due to the stochastic nature of the process, learning the optimal policy with a finite number of samples is, in general, impossible).

+Reinforcement Learning for discrete MDPs

-For this purpose it is useful to define a further function, which corresponds to taking the action $a$ and then continuing optimally (or according to whatever policy one currently has):
+For the purpose of this section, it is useful to define a further function, which corresponds to taking the action $a$ and then continuing optimally (or according to whatever policy one currently has):

 While this function is also unknown, experience during learning is based on $(s, a)$ pairs (together with the outcome $s'$; that is, "I was in state $s$ and I tried doing $a$ and $s'$ happened").
 Thus, one has an array $Q$ and uses experience to update it directly.
 This is known as Q-learning.

-Reinforcement learning can solve Markov-Decision processes without explicit specification of the transition probabilities; the values of the transition probabilities are needed in value and policy iteration.
-In reinforcement learning, instead of explicit specification of the transition probabilities, the transition probabilities are accessed through a simulator that is typically restarted many times from a uniformly random initial state.
-Reinforcement learning can also be combined with function approximation to address problems with a very large number of states.
+Other scopes

 Learning automata

 Another application of MDP process in machine learning theory is called learning automata.
 This is also one type of reinforcement learning if the environment is stochastic.
-The first detail learning automata paper is surveyed by Narendra and Thathachar (1974), which were originally described explicitly as finite state automata.
+The first detail learning automata paper is surveyed by Narendra and Thathachar (1974), which were originally described explicitly as finite-state automata.
 Similar to reinforcement learning, a learning automata algorithm also has the advantage of solving the problem when probability or rewards are unknown.
 The difference between learning automata and Q-learning is that the former technique omits the memory of Q-values, but updates the action probability directly to find the learning result.
 Learning automata is a learning scheme with a rigorous proof of convergence.

 In learning automata theory, a stochastic automaton consists of: